zasadnyy-inc/personal-site/_posts/2013-01-27-cyrillic-app-name-incorrectly-encoded.markdown

 description: ""
 date: 2013-01-27T23:16:46+02:00
 estimate: "4 mins"
-categories: blackberry
+categories: [blackberry, bug]
 post: true
 theme_color: "#21e034"
 image: ""
 ---

-Hi all, today I'll describe bug in latest version of apk2bar (version 1.5.0) tool provided by Blackberry for converting Android apk apps to bar.
+Hi all, today I'll describe bug in latest version of `apk2bar` (version 1.5.0) tool provided by Blackberry for converting Android apk apps to bar.

 I had small problem with displaying cyrillic app name on PlayBook and BB10 simulator.
 App names was incorrectly encoded from russian after converting using apk2bar tool.
 Problem appeared after updating bb eclipse plugin from version 1.3 to 1.5, with plugin v.1.3 it worked just ok (the same issue was with command line tools).